springfuse/springfuse.github.com/documentation/configuration.md

 <a name="m2o"></a>
 ## @ManyToOne

 By default, Celerio generates the code for a `@ManyToOne` association when it encounters a column having a `foreign key` constraint and no `unique` constraint.

 The variable name of the many to one association is deduced by default from the `fieldName` of the column.
-For example if the `fieldName` is `addressId`, the many to one variable name will be `address`.
+For example if the `fieldName` is `addressId` , the many to one variable name will be `address` .
+In case where the `fieldName` already matches the name of the target entity, Celerio adds the "Ref" suffix to the variable name.
+Here are few simplified examples:

 {% highlight java %}
     // column name is 'addr_id'